Frequently Asked Questions – Wooden Windows and Doors

 We have a sample shop where you can order a corner sample of a particular window.
 If you’re interested in a specific sample that you don’t see in the store – don’t worry, we can order it especially for you, just indicate the species of wood, profile and glazing package with glass type, you’re interested in.

-Yes, they have – but at your request we can provide windows without such undercuts.
+Yes – but at your request we can provide windows without such undercuts.

 Yes, if we take into consideration structures made on similar profile thicknesses, wooden windows usually have thermal performanc better than aluminum windows and close to PVC windows